 Finally, I decided to stop taking antacids for several days to see what would happen.
 Sure enough, after a day or two of severe heartburn, the condition subsided and, soon thereafter, disappeared.

-The irritation to my stomach, greatly exacerbated by the constant abuse of hard-to-digest food, persisted for years.
+The irritation to my stomach, however, had been greatly exacerbated by the constant abuse of hard-to-digest food, continued to persist for years.
 It was only when I learned principles of fasting, digestion, combining foods for optimal digestion, and nutrition that my stomach recovered.

 I now know that the prescribed diet of milk and cream every hour momentarily relieved the symptoms but continually aggravated the condition.
 Had I merely fasted for a day or two, the condition would have promptly healed.